corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/token-selection/using.md

    // Assume we have an issuer who has created some coin states val bankX500 = MemberX500Name.parse(ISSUING_BANK_X500)

-   // Assume we are using a single notrary val notary = notaryLookup.notaryServices.single()
+   // Assume you are using a single notrary val notary = notaryLookup.notaryServices.single()

    // Create the balance criteria